SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 Next, provide information in the Sign Up form:
 * **Define and confirm your password**
-  * The sign up results in a SysKit account that only you can access with the defined password
+  * The sign-up results in a SysKit account that only you can access with the defined password
 * **Enter your first and last name**
 * **Enter the number of Microsoft 365 users in your company**
 * **Agree to the terms of service and privacy policy**
 * **Click Sign Up to finish**
-  * note that all fields are required
+  * Note that all fields are required

 ![Sign Up Information](.gitbook\assets\free-trial-sign-up-information.png)